trashhalo/glow/readme.md

 Allows you to write groovy class methods in clojure.

 ##How does it work?
-It uses groovy AST transformations to compile the clojure code during class initialization and then calls to the clojure RT class to invoke the method at runtime when the method is called.
+It uses groovy AST transformations to rewrite the class so that it will compile the clojure code during class initialization and then changes the method to call to the clojure RT class to invoke the method at runtime when the method is called.

 ##How do I use it?

 Annotate groovy methods on a class with Clojure to compile it as clojure.